hpcc-systems/HPCC-Platform/helm/examples/logging/README.md

     helm install myhpcc ./hpcc --set dali[0].logging.classes="ALL-PRO" --set dali[0].name="mydali"

 ### Log Detail Level Configuration
 Log output verbosity can be adjusted from "critical messages only" (1) up to "report all messages" (100).
-By default, the log level is set highest (100).
+The default log level is rather high (80) and should be adjusted accordingly.

     For example, verbosity should be medium for all components: helm install myhpcc ./hpcc --set global.logging.detail="50"